 Cutaneous larval migrans, more commonly known as hookworm, is transmitted from animals to humans through contact with the skin and environments contaminated with the larvae.

-If you go to the website, dogbitesohio.com and click on “What to Do If Bitten By a Dog,” you will find a checklist that you can carry or post at home to remind you about what to do if you or a member of your family are suddenly attacked by a dog.
+On this website, you will find “What to Do If Bitten By a Dog,” you will find a checklist that you can carry or post at home to remind you about what to do if you or a member of your family are suddenly attacked by a dog.
 Briefly, there are eight things to keep in mind:

 - Immediately seek MEDICAL TREATMENT and keep a record of it.